metcalfepete/pi_php_mobile/README.md

 <h2>Using PiFace Modules</h2>

 <p>The PiFace Module is a shield or top that mounts on top of the Raspberry Pi.
 There are PiFace modules for Pi 1 and for Pi 2/3 hardware.
-The PiFace module offers a safe mechanism to connect motors and I/O that could potentially damage the Pi hardware.
-The PiFace has 8 outputs (with LED indication) that are referenced with GPIO pins 200-207.
+The PiFace module offers a safe mechanism to connect motors and I/O to the Pi hardware.
+The PiFace has digital 8 outputs (with LED indication) that are referenced with GPIO pins 200-207.
 Below is picture of a PiFace module with LEDs 0/1 (GPIO 200/201) set.
-When using the gpio command with PiFace add the option <b>-p</b>.
+When using the gpio command with PiFace add the <b>-p</b> option.
 For example to set the first output on:</p>
 ```bash
 gpio -p write 200 1
 ```